Suggested full Day Itinerary

 The Roadside Tavern

 The Roadside Tavern is a gastro-pub built in 1865, making it one of the oldest pubs in the Burren area.
-Since April 2022, it has been under new management by Peter Jackson former executive head chef of the Armada Hotel in Spanish Point.
-The Roadside Tavern offers amazing food aswell as beers from the Burren Brewery which is under the same roof.
+Since April 2022, it has been under new management by Peter Jackson, an award-winning chef specialising in seafood.
+The Roadside Tavern offers amazing food as well as beers from the Burren Brewery and is known for its traditional music sessions.

 The Ritz Hotel, Bar and Restaurant